How to make an appeal

 If your appeal is unsuccessful and you do not want an employer to see information about your pre-12 behaviour, you can cancel your application for an enhanced disclosure or PVG scheme membership.

 This would prevent the employer from seeing any information about your pre-12 behaviour.
 It would also prevent you from continuing with the job application.

-What happens if Police Scotland appeals the decision
+What happens if the police appeal the decision

 There is a problem